Kalle-Muenster/Int24Types/README.md

 ### 2. Int24Types for .Net

-- Int24Types is a .Net dll project which provides 24 bit integer types (a signed and an unsigned variant) which can be used almost same like other 8, 16, 32 and 64 bit integer types in .Net
+- Int24Types is a .Net dll clr project written in managed C++ which provides 24 bit integer types (a signed and an unsigned variant) for .Net projects.
+The 24Bit types can be used almost same like other 8, 16, 32 and 64 bit integer types in .Net Projects
 - It's based on an (also in this repo contained) single header include library which is written in native C++ and which implements INT24 and UINT24 types in a way that makes possible using these together with c++ std library functions
 - The Int24 and UInt24 types wihch this .Net library provides are binary compatible with their relaying native c++ implementations and can be passed directly reinterpreted from a managed clr environment to unmanaged code located inside a linked c++ binary and vice versa.